ioccc-src/winner/2005/jetro/README.md

 ## To build:

 This entry requires SDL.
-See
+See the
 FAQ on "[SDL1 and SDL2](../../faq.html#SDL)"
 for information on how to install it if you haven't already.